Android4Lumia/android4lumia.github.io/faq.md

 ### Are all Lumia devices supported?

 **No**.
-For now, only Lumia 520/1/5/6 and 720 devices are supported.
-Maybe in the future more devices will be added, but nothing is promised.
+For now, only Lumia 520, 521, 525, 526, 720, 720T devices are supported.
+Support is planned for other Snapdragon S4 based Lumias,
+but nothing is promised.

 ### Can i do this on my main phone/is this stable?